kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 -   **Multi-Platform Support**: ChatGPT, Claude, Gemini, and DeepSeek - all in one extension
 -   **One-Click Export**: Export conversations with a single click from any supported platform
--   **Rich Text Editor**: Powerful inline editor with formatting, code blocks, lists, undo/redo
+-   Supports exporting individual response, artifact and Even Entire chat.
+-   **Content Editing**: Powerful inline editor that lets insert various elements apart from editing existing one.
 -   **Advanced Message Management**:
-    -   Select/deselect individual messages
+    -   Select/deselect individual messages to include/exclude from the export
     -   Drag-and-drop reordering with real-time preview
-    -   Edit message content with rich text formatting
     -   Hash-based message tracking for reliable state management
 -   **Backup & Restore**:
-    -   Export chats as JSON for backup
+    -   Export All of your chats as a bulk in JSON for backup, which can be later imported in any device with the extension to get the chats back.
-    -   Import previously exported chats
-    -   Bulk export multiple chats at once
 -   **Chat Management**:
     -   Save unlimited chats locally
     -   Merge multiple conversations
     -   Load and re-export with different settings
 -   **Multiple Layout Options**: Chat (bubble), Q&A (structured), Document (formal)
--   **Extensive Customization**: Colors, fonts, spacing, bubble styles, margins, headers/footers
+-   **Extensive Customization**: Colors, fonts, spacing, bubble styles, margins, headers/footers, background
 -   **Preset System**: Save and reuse styling configurations
 -   **Theme Support**: Light/Dark mode with system detection
+-   **Multi-language support**: We support 16 diffent languages including (Hindi, French, Spanish, Chinese, Japnese, Arabic etc.)
--   **Media Handling**: Include/exclude images and attachments
+-   **Media Handling**: Include/exclude generated images by the chat models.
--   **Artifact Support**: Export Claude Artifacts and Gemini code blocks (optional)
+-   **Artifact Support**: Export Claude Artifacts and Gemini code blocks.

-### UI/UX Features

--   Intuitive sidebar navigation
--   Collapsible settings sections
--   Real-time preview of changes
--   Responsive design
--   Accessibility-focused components
--   Keyboard shortcuts support

----

 ## Installation